How Long Do Memory Foam Mattresses Last?

 - The warranty tells you how long the manufacturer expects the mattress to last.

-Memory foam mattresses can be an excellent investment in your sleep health.
+Memory foam mattresses can be an excellent investment in your sleep health and you can sleep on them quickly after they arrive.
+While the general advice is to sleep on a memory foam mattress after 24 hours, this is usually just an extra precaution to let the mattress fully expand to its most comfortable form.
 When you know what you’re looking for, you could have a new mattress that relieves pressure and cushions you into a better night’s rest for years to come.